Rainbow Gelatin Cubes

 - 1/4 cup cold water

-- In a small bowl, combine one package flavored gelatin and one envelope unflavored gelatin.
+- In a small bowl, combine 1 package flavored gelatin and 1 envelope unflavored gelatin.
 Stir in 1 cup boiling water until dissolved.
-Pour into a 13-in. x 9-in. dish coated with cooking spray; refrigerate until set but not firm, about 20 minutes.
+Pour into a 13x9-in. dish coated with cooking spray; refrigerate until set but not firm, about 20 minutes.

 - Repeat from beginning of recipe twice alternating flavored gelatin with creamy gelatin layers.
 Chill each layer until set but not firm before spooning next layer on top.
 Make final flavored gelatin; spoon over top.
 Refrigerate for at least 1 hour after completing last layer before cutting into 1-in. squares.

 Nutrition Facts1 piece: 25 calories, 0 fat (0 saturated fat), 1mg cholesterol, 13mg sodium, 5g carbohydrate (5g sugars, 0 fiber), 1g protein.

 Love thus recipe, have made it for 40 years but not with sweetened condensed milk, made it with canned evaporated milk... not sure why this has sweetened condensed, wonder if it was typo???

 The importance of “spooning” rather than pouring on the next layers should be over emphasized!
 I’m on layer one and poured...which has caused the layers to come together- that’s okay this is a trial run, a fun Sunday activity with my four year old!

 Dec 30, 2016